FreeAndFair/ColoradoRLA/test/smoketest/README.md

 `test/e-1/arapahoe-regent-3-clear-CVR_Export.csv`
 and the manifest at `test/e-1/arapahoe-manifest.csv`.

-To run the smoketest, first cd to this directory.
+To run the smoketest, cd to this directory, and run

+`./smoketest.bash`

+That will run most of the current tests.

+To run tests by hand, see below.

 ## Resetting the database